twagar11/ansible-labs/setup/Configure-Inventory-File.md

 Just like [this](Configure-Inventory.md) lab, add your hosts.

-**BEST PRACTICE:** Only add one group per file.
+**BEST PRACTICE:** Only add one group per a file.

-## Step 3 - Test the Host file
+## Step 3 — Test the Host file

-try to ping the hosts in the new inventory
+Try to ping the hosts in the new inventory

 ```bash
 $ cd ~/our-big-project/inventories/production/